f217407642/studious-giggle/README.md

 gsplitcleaned <- read.csv("gsea4115_gsea_split_cleaned.csv",head=TRUE)

 # PART 2
+Aim: Pre-process microarray expression data (22,215 probes) for 192 samples by:
+1. Calculating the z-score of each probe per sample
+2. Finding the absolute value of each probe's z-score per sample
+3. Calculating the mean probe z-score of each sample 4.

 # Read the file
 zf <- read.csv("GSE4115_probeset_expression.csv",header=TRUE) # read the file
 # Convert the data frame to a matrix!